leomarx71/livesplit-autosplitters/README.md

 We are at games@leomarx.com .
 There's also an english speaking community [here](https://discord.gg/BbecSMqFeF) and a portuguese one [here](https://discord.gg/fnjD7jFp)

-If you're still having trouble contact me by e-mail or discord (Leomarx Games) or open an Issue.
+If you're still having trouble contact me by e-mail or discord (Leomarx Games) in one of these channels or open an Issue.

 # Credits